-1 • Scalability for the Future: The Oracle platform is designed to scale seamlessly with 2 business needs-whether expanding user capacity, introducing new reporting 3 capabilities, or accommodating long-term growth.
-This eliminates the need for 4 major re-architecture or reinvestment down the line.
-5 6 • Faster, More Frequent, and Less Costly Upgrades: With Oracle's continuous cloud 7 delivery model, NMGC will receive regular, utility-focused system enhancements 8 without the disruption, cost, or complexity of traditional ERP upgrades.
-This 9 ensures the platform remains current, secure, and aligned with best practices over 10 time.
-11 12 • Resiliency and Cybersecurity: Oracle's cloud architecture includes built-in 13 redundancy, disaster recovery, and continuous security monitoring.
-These features 14 offer a higher degree of protection against outages, cyber threats, and extreme 15 events than the legacy on-premise systems being retired.
-16 17 • Restored Accountability to the NMGC Business: Today, many back-office 18 functions are performed by Emera and its affiliates shared services organization, 19 limiting responsiveness and diminishing NMGC's ability to tailor processes to its 20 own needs.
-With this transition, those functions-and the systems that support 21 them-will be under direct NMGC control.
-This brings decision-making closer to 22 the business, promotes better accountability, and results in higher-quality service delivery aligned to local objectives.
+- Speed to Deliver: Starting from a pre-configured environment purpose-built for a natural gas LDC significantly accelerates the delivery timeline for new functionality.
+The cloud-native platform also supports agile development and modular enhancements, allowing NMGC to meet evolving business or regulatory requirements faster and with less disruption. - Scalability for the Future: The Oracle platform is designed to scale seamlessly with business needs-whether expanding user capacity, introducing new reporting capabilities, or accommodating long-term growth.
+This eliminates the need for major re-architecture or reinvestment down the line. - Faster, More Frequent, and Less Costly Upgrades: With Oracle's continuous cloud delivery model, NMGC will receive regular, utility-focused system enhancements without the disruption, cost, or complexity of traditional ERP upgrades.
+This ensures the platform remains current, secure, and aligned with best practices over time. - Resiliency and Cybersecurity: Oracle's cloud architecture includes built-in redundancy, disaster recovery, and continuous security monitoring.
+These features

-1 • Shared Services Expertise and Efficiency: By leveraging an existing shared IT 2 support model already in use for the same Oracle systems at Delta Utilities, NMGC 3 avoids the cost and risk of standing up a new internal team.
-The shared support staff 4 brings proven knowledge of gas utility operations and the Oracle platform, ensuring 5 stability and accelerating time to value.
-6 7 • Improved Customer Outcomes: While the systems themselves are not customer- 8 facing, they support the employees and processes that serve customers every day.
-9 By reducing internal delays, improving data quality, and increasing coordination, 10 the platform helps enable faster service delivery, fewer errors, and more reliable 11 customer support.
-12 13 Taken together, these benefits position NMGC for long-term operational excellence- 14 supporting safe, reliable, and affordable natural gas service while modernizing the 15 company's technology foundation in a cost-effective and scalable manner.
-16 17 Q. DOES THIS CONCLUDE YOUR REBUTTAL TESTIMONY?
-18 A. Yes.
+1 offer a higher degree of protection against outages, cyber threats, and extreme 2 events than the legacy on-premise systems being retired.
+3 • Restored Accountability to the NMGC Business: Today, many back-office 4 functions are performed by Emera and its affiliates shared services organization, 5 limiting responsiveness and diminishing NMGC's ability to tailor processes to its 6 own needs.
+With this transition, those functions-and the systems that support 7 them-will be under direct NMGC control.
+This brings decision-making closer to 8 the business, promotes better accountability, and results in higher-quality service 9 delivery aligned to local objectives.
+10 • Shared Services Expertise and Efficiency: By leveraging an existing shared IT 11 support model already in use for the same Oracle systems at Delta Utilities, NMGC 12 avoids the cost and risk of standing up a new internal team.
+The shared support staff 13 brings proven knowledge of gas utility operations and the Oracle platform, ensuring 14 stability and accelerating time to value.
+15 • Improved Customer Outcomes: While the systems themselves are not customer- 16 facing, they support the employees and processes that serve customers every day.
+17 By reducing internal delays, improving data quality, and increasing coordination, 18 the platform helps enable faster service delivery, fewer errors, and more reliable 19 customer support.
+20 21 Taken together, these benefits position NMGC for long-term operational excellence- 22 supporting safe, reliable, and affordable natural gas service while modernizing the 23 company's technology foundation in a cost-effective and scalable manner.

+1 Q. DOES THIS CONCLUDE YOUR TESTIMONY?

+2 A. Yes.